NewsSouthern Colorado

 Posted

-DENVER (AP) — Colorado funeral home owners accused of misspending nearly $900,000 in COVID-19 pandemic relief funds have pleaded guilty to federal charges for defrauding customers.
+DENVER (AP) — Colorado funeral home owners accused of misspending nearly $900,000 in COVID-19 pandemic relief funds pleaded guilty to federal charges of defrauding customers.

 Jon and Carie Hallford were charged with 15 federal offenses related to defrauding the U.S. government and the funeral home’s customers.

-They are accused in a separate case of stashing 190 decaying bodies in a storage building and sending grieving families fake ashes.
+They are accused in a separate case of stashing roughly 200 decaying bodies inside their Penrose Return to Nature location and sending grieving families fake ashes.
+More than 200 criminal counts are already pending against them in Colorado state court, including for corpse abuse and forgery.

 Arraignment delayed again for Return to Nature funeral home owners, who want more time to consider plea offer